kushaldas/pym/docs/virtualenv.rst

 As you can see yolk says that in this envrionment we have redis 2.4 installed.
 This way you can have many different environments for your all development needs.

+.. note:: Always remember to create virtualenvs while developing new applications.
+This will help you to keep the system modules clean.